janhq/jan/docs/docs/hardware/overview/cloud-vs-self-hosting.md

 | -------------- | ------------ | ------- | ---------- |
 | Cost per Month | $166 (fixed) | $7465   | $3182      |

-The incremental cost for large context use cases.
+### Incremental Costs

+Large context use cases are also interesting to evaluate.
 For example, if you had to write a 500 word essay summarizing Tolstoy's "War and Peace":

 |                         | Self-Hosted          | GPT 4.0 | GPU Rental |
 | ----------------------- | -------------------- | ------- | ---------- |